hicupalot/hicupalot/README.md

 ### Hi there 👋
+I am hicupalot, I am currently learning Java and Typescript!
+I mostly work on Minecraft Plugins but I am hoping to expand to Discord Bots and other things like that.
 <!--
 **hicupalot/hicupalot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.